All Products

 Important

-You can create at most 100 contacts.
+You can create a maximum of 100 contacts.

-Step 2: Create a Prometheus alert rule
+Create a Prometheus alert rule based on a static threshold

 1. Log on to the ARMS console.